 He wipes the fork off on his trousers, but it is evident that he cannot eat with it now that the young ladies have seen it touching the ground.
 (The three-second rule only applies when there are no potential hook-ups present.)

-The man stumbles back the way he came from, wanting to throw a humorous comment in the young ladies' way as he passes, but feeling too self-confident to do so.
+The man stumbles back the way he came from, wanting to throw a humorous comment in the young ladies' way as he passes, but feeling too self-conscious to do so.
 Instead he walks 50 meters or so, until he is out of sight for the people occupying the seating area.
 He is still unknowingly very visible to the academics in their stuffed offices.

 He stands under a tree for the appropriate amount of time spent walking back inside to fetch a new fork.
 Then he returns to the table he first sought out.